How to Watch TV without Cable or Satellite

 With the Fire TV experience built-in, enjoy tens of thousands of channels, apps, and Alexa skills, including Netflix, Prime Video, Hulu, HBO, SHOWTIME, STARZ, and more.
 You can learn more about Smart TVs here >

 By installing different apps, we’re able to watch different streaming options like Netflix, Hulu, CBS Interactive, and more.

 Getting Free Internet

 Along with cutting the cord on cable, we should talk about internet.
-It’s not cheap, and the average family spends at least $70 a month on it.
+It’s not cheap, and the average family spends at least $70 a month on a basic plan.
 If you’re looking to save money by cutting cable, it makes sense to look into cutting your internet costs as well.

 There are some easy ways to cut the cost of internet – without giving up quality.
 Learn more about how to get free internet here.

-Now you know which options best fit your needs, you can create a great setup that works for your family.
+Now you know which options best fit your needs, you can create a great setup that helps you to cut the cable and watch tv for free (or close to free, anyway!).
 Now that you know what’s available, you can now save a ton by cutting the cord and getting rid of cable for good!

 A forty-ish web designer/developer by day, a budget & financial fanatic by night.
 I’m a mom, wife, avid reader, and DIY enthusiast who’s tracking our journey to debt freedom.
 Read More